miroslavhybler/jet-article/README.md

 Main goals are:
-* Better UX - Showing elements using Material3 design, support of DarkMode
+* Better UX - Showing elements using Material3 design, support of dark mode, no annoying cookies bar or other interactive elements interupting user
 * Speed - since all scripts, cookies are exluded it could work much faster than webview
-* No annoying cookies bar
+* User Privacy - since all scripts are disabled, there are no statictics or t

 [//]: # (This is still under development, no relases yet)
 [//]: # (### Import)